Auroratide/auroratide.com/src/content/portfolio/poke5e/content.md

     height: 1360
 ---

 **Pokemon 5e Reference** is a website dedicated to Dungeons and Dragons homebrew, adding Pokemon to a world of magic!
+Over 5,000 people use the site regularly, and I manage an online Discord community with hundreds of members.

 * I converted a bunch of PDFs into a structured format and an API that the website uses to make interactivity possible.
 * Trainers can be managed online, without the need to create an account.
 This is possible using [Supabase](https://supabase.com/).
 * The website is built using [SvelteKit](https://kit.svelte.dev/), designed after the UI of [Pokemon Sword and Shield](https://swordshield.pokemon.com/en-us/).
-* At least **100** people use or have used the site!

 <details>
 	<summary>What is Dungeons and Dragons?</summary>